[L. cancer, crab, suppurating ulcer]

 ABBR: CRC A malignancy of the colon or rectum.

 CRC is the second leading cause of cancer deaths in the U.S. At some time during their lives, approx. 5% of Americans will be diagnosed with the disease.
-In 2013 the ACS estimated that approx. 102,000 Americans would be newly diagnosed with colorectal cancer and that it would cause more than 40,000 deaths.
+In 2019 the NCI estimated that approx. 145,500 people would be diagnosed with colorectal cancer, and that more than 51,000 would die of the disease.